fpco/haskell.fpcomplete.com/content/tutorials/exceptions.md

 outside of our control to shut down as soon as possible.
 If we were to catch such an exception and recover from it, we would be breaking the expectations of the thread that tried to shut us down.
-Instead, with asynchronous exceptions, we're allowed to clean up, but not recover.
+Instead, with asynchronous exceptions, exception handling best practices tell us we're allowed to clean up, but not recover.
 For example, the `timeout` function uses asynchronous exceptions.
 What should the expected behavior here be?